Francisca-Heii/milestone1-project/README.md

 #### Bugs to be fixed

-When the website is viewed on Oprea iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are still stacking on top of one another.
+When the website is viewed on Oprea and Edge on iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are slightly stacking on top of one another.
 This is an issue to be fixed.

 ---